Mission Statement

 Whole Child Scope

-The foundation considers the whole child, according to their unique developmental level.
-Our Whole Child Scope is implemented school-wide.
-The Whole Child Scope encompasses four key areas of development: cognitive, social-emotional, creative and physical.
-Each of the four categories is then expanded upon further into subcategories with specific objectives relevant to each age.
+Our curriculum’s foundation considers the whole child, according to their unique developmental level and personality.
+This foundation is implemented school-wide.
+Our Whole Child Scope encompasses four key areas of development, each of which are equally important: cognitive, social-emotional, creative and physical.
+The four categories are expanded upon into subcategories, outlined below, and then a final step further into our Key Developmental Goals, or specific objectives which are uniquely relevant to each developmental level we serve.

 Cognitive